ro-berto/build/scripts/slave/recipe_modules/trigger/README.md

 ## Master configuration for buildbucket triggering

-*   in master.cfg of the source master `ActiveMaster` parameter MUST be passed to `AnnotationFactory` for the builder that is triggering a build.
+*   if you don't use builders.pyl, in master.cfg of the source master `ActiveMaster` parameter MUST be passed to `AnnotationFactory` for the builder that is triggering a build.
 *   source master's master_site_config.py MUST have
     `service_account_(file|path)` set
 *   the source master's service account must have permissions to schedule builds